Magnolia × loebneri

 The selection, 'Leonard Messel' was a chance hybrid that was developed at Messel's garden in Sussex, Nymans.
 This plant has gained the Royal Horticultural Society's Award of Garden Merit.
 Also on the market are white 'Ballerina' and the late-flowering white 'Merrill' that extend the loebneri season.
 The ‘White Rose’ cultivar is characterized by an upright flower form whose petals not become floppy and firm tepals that drop only after the blooms have faded.
-'White Rose' was an open pollinated seedling of ‘Ballerina.'Magnolia × loebneri are susceptible to magnolia scale, just like other saucer, star, and lily magnolias.
+'White Rose' was an open pollinated seedling of ‘Ballerina.'

+Magnolia × loebneri is susceptible to magnolia scale, just like other saucer, star, and lily magnolias.
 But it is possible to grow healthy specimens with proper cultivation techniques, and by checking that plants are disease free when received.